canjs/can-fixture-socket/can-fixture-socket.md

 @type {Object}

-`can-fixture-socket` exports an object with a [can-fixture-socket.Server] which implements the socket.io interception, and useful helpers [can-fixture-socket.requestHandlerToListener] and [can-fixture-socket.storeToListeners] which allow to create socket event listeners that work with [can-fixture.Store].
+`can-fixture-socket` exports an object with:
+- [can-fixture-socket.Server] intercepts the socket.io interception;
+- [can-fixture-socket.requestHandlerToListener], a helper to transform XHR request handler into [can-fixture-socket.socket-event-listener];
+- [can-fixture-socket.storeToListeners], a helper transform all [can-fixture/StoreType] request handlers into [can-fixture-socket.socket-event-listener].

 With three simple steps you can test your real-time application that uses socket.io:

-- instantiate server to intercept socket.io;
+ 1. instantiate server to intercept socket.io;
-- mock server behaviour;
+ 2. mock server behaviour;
-- test your application.
+ 3. test your application.

 ```js
 var fixtureSocket = require("can-fixture-socket");